Lore Drops: How to Keep Readers Hooked with One Simple Weekly Drop

 Bonus engagement: Ask “If you could own any artifact from fiction, what would it be?”

-With Art: Share a character sketch or concept.
+With Art: Share a character sketch or concept art.

 Without Art: Write a 2-3 sentence “what you don’t know” teaser:

-“You know [character] as the [role], but before that, they were [backstory hint].
+“In this novel I’m writing, [character] is this [role], but before that, they were [backstory hint].
 Few know the truth about what happened when they [mystery from their past].”

-Bonus engagement: Ask “Which book character do you wish had a full backstory?”
+Bonus engagement: Ask “Which book character do you wish had a fuller backstory?”

 Week 4: A Hidden or Lost Location